 But, you cannot upgrade from an older platform.

-Even though you can get new releases on your existing platform, you will not be able to upgrade from an older platform to a more recent version once the new subscription model begins.
+Even though you can get new releases on your existing platform, you will not be able to upgrade from an older platform to a more recent version once the new subscription model begins since you might be in need of support with your subscription management.
 For example, the Creo Essentials Package is the newest release for Creo and includes the “Flexible Modeling” extension.

 The Creo Essentials CAD package can be used with Creo 3.0 or Creo 4.0, so if you are using one of those platforms you can get all the new tools.
 If you are on an older platform such as Foundation XE (Wildfire 5.0) or Creo Parametric (Creo 1.0 or 2.0) you will be stuck using that platform (and only the tools it includes) indefinitely.
 You have until the end of December to upgrade your platform on a perpetual license to get these new features.